Touring bicycle: Road touring

 Road touring bicycles have a frame geometry designed to provide a comfortable ride and stable, predictable handling when laden with baggage, provisions for the attachment of fenders and mounting points for carrier racks and panniers.

 Modern road tourers may employ 700C (622 mm) wheels — the same diameter as a road (racing) bicycle.
 Other road touring bikes may feature wider rims and more clearance in the frame for wider bicycle tires.
-Before the 1980s, many touring bikes were built with 27-inch (630 mm) wheels which have a slightly larger diameter.
+Before the 1980s, many touring bikes were built with 630 mm (27-inch) wheels which have a slightly larger diameter.

-Other touring bikes use 26-inch wheels for both off-road and on-road use.
+Other touring bikes use 660 mm (26-inch) wheels for both off-road and on-road use.
 Advantages of the slightly smaller wheel include additional strength, worldwide tire availability, and lighter weight.
-Some touring bicycles, such as the Rivendell Atlantis and Surly Long Haul Trucker, offer frames designed for 26-inch (ISO 559) wheels or for 700C wheels, with the frame geometry optimal for the selected wheel size.
+Some touring bicycles, such as the Rivendell Atlantis and Surly Long Haul Trucker, offer frames designed for 660 mm (26-inch, ISO 559) wheels or for 700C (622 mm) wheels, with the frame geometry optimal for the selected wheel size.

-Specially made touring tires for 26-inch wheels are now widely available, especially in developing countries, where 700C may be difficult to obtain.
-Hence, on the mass ride from Paris to the Beijing Olympics in 2008, the Fédération Française de Cyclotourisme asked all riders to use 26-inch wheels.
+Specially made touring tires for 660 mm (26-inch) wheels are now widely available, especially in developing countries, where 700C (622 mm) may be difficult to obtain.
+Hence, on the mass ride from Paris to the Beijing Olympics in 2008, the Fédération Française de Cyclotourisme asked all riders to use 660 mm (26-inch) wheels.
 Factors that affect rolling resistance include tire air pressure, tread and tire width as well as wheel size.

 Sport touring

-The sport/touring bicycle is a very lightweight touring bike fitted with lighter wheels and narrower 25–28 mm (1 - 1.125-inch) tires.
+The sport/touring bicycle is a very lightweight touring bike fitted with lighter wheels and narrower 25–28 mm tires.
 It may also be described as a road racing bike fitted with heavier tires and slightly more relaxed frame geometry (though still quicker than the average road touring bike).
 It is designed as a fast-handling, responsive and quick day touring machine.
 As such, it is intended to carry only the rider and very light loads, such as encountered in credit card touring, where riders typically carry little more than a pocketbook and credit cards to book overnight lodging at any handy hotel, hostel, or bed-and-breakfast while on a journey.

 Gearing is often a mix of closely spaced ratios for speed, combined with a few low gears for long climbs.
 Sport/touring bikes may sometimes have provisions for mounting slim fenders and a rear carrier or pannier rack, though in the interests of weight savings and quicker handling, most do not.